 In response to a question from Mr. Cook, Mr. Horton stated that of the five applicants there is one that stands out from the rest and that most of the others are coming from existing diagnostic suppliers so any further support would be in the form of a purchase agreement.
-Ms. Horton stated that they are already doing testing and evaluations but there is a possibility that in terms of funding they could require around the same amount of funding as this project but it's likely that it would just be with individual purchase orders.
+Mr. Horton stated that they are already doing testing and evaluations but there is a possibility that in terms of funding they could require around the same amount of funding as this project but it's likely that the City would purchase test kits for the other applicants in lieu of funding the development of the kits.

-Ms. Patchett stated that this is the only project that Agency staff have seen that is at the intersection of industrial development and testing and that because the other applicants are not New York City institutions and are doing research.
+Mr. Patchett stated that this is the only project that Agency staff have seen that is at the intersection of industrial development and testing and that is because the other applicants are not New York City institutions and are doing research.
 Mr. Patchett stated that it is conceivable that Agency staff could reach other agreements with other companies but that would involve brokering with the New York City Health & Hospitals or another City organization.